 I believe the following groups should exercise extreme caution:

-Again, these weak correlations have shown up in my data not in official academic research.
-The reference links are provided for information only and hint at speculation to the possibility as why a susceptible predisposition could occur.
+Again, some of these correlations are weaker than others, but they have shown up in anecdotal data.
+The reference links that are provided are for information only and provide information to the possibility as why a susceptible predisposition could occur.